 God, who hast granted us freer souls wherewith to celebrate the Paschal sacrament: teach us both to fear what dost anger thee, and to love what thou dost enjoin.
-Through Jesus Christ thy Son.
+Through our Lord.

 To be sure, let the first Let us bless the Lord. be sung by two Clerks of the ij.
 Form at the Quire Step: however let the second be sung by two boys.